 His rapping career opened Bennett to being exposed to the musical production process, which in itself would turn into another one of his major interests.
 Creating music himself is something he holds close to his heart.

-“I take pride in doing everything myself including recording the beats and making the music videos.
-I want everything to be original,” Bennett said.
+“I take pride in doing everything myself including recording the beats and making the music videos and I want everything to be original,” Bennett said.
 “I don’t like other people making my things.
 I’m a D.I.Y. guy.”

 Bennett’s most known song is his Pokémon rap.
 The video game was something he was a fan of up until the second generation.
 Thus, during the Pokémon Go craze that occurred a few years ago, his friend and former pro wrestling stablemate Tyler Body a.k.a Big Tank put the idea in Bennett’s head to rap every single Pokémon.